MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DirectoryObjects/Get-MgDirectoryObjectById.md

 ## SYNOPSIS
 Return the directory objects specified in a list of IDs.
 Only a subset of user properties are returned by default in v1.0.
-Some common uses for this function are to: This API is available in the following national cloud deployments.
+Some common uses for this function are to:

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaDirectoryObjectById](/powershell/module/Microsoft.Graph.Beta.DirectoryObjects/Get-MgBetaDirectoryObjectById?view=graph-powershell-beta)

 ## SYNTAX